bredigital/BimTerminology/README.md

-# BimTaxonomy
+# BimTerminology
-A Bim Taxonomy created and run by the Building Information Modelling Team at BRE
+A Bim Terminology created and run by the Building Information Modelling Team at BRE